Notes on the Geography of Germany: Berlin Discovers Glass

 More, more, more.
 Alliance Real Estate is one of the largest landlords of office and retail space in Europe and appropriately enough is housed in Germany's tallest office building, which is part of Treptowers, built in 1998 on the site of the 1926 workshops of AEG, or German General Electric.
 The concrete in the foreground is the bed of the Spree River.

-Standards change, and walls were allowed to deviate from flat planes in this, one of the eight buildings of the Jakob-Kaiser-Haus, which opened in 2002 and provides offices for members of the German parliament.
+Standards change, and walls were soon allowed to deviate from flat planes as they do here, in one of the eight buildings of the Jakob-Kaiser-Haus, which opened in 2002 and provides offices for members of the German parliament.